Account Request Process

-- Approval: You may recieve an email stating your account has been approved.
-You may also recieve an email with additional questions before you are approved.
+- Approval: You may receive an email stating your account has been approved.
+You may also receive an email with additional questions before you are approved.

-- Creation: When your account is created and your ssh keys are in place, you will recieve an email with your username.
-It is a good idea to check whether you can log in once you have recieved this email.
+- Creation: When your account is created and your ssh keys are in place, you will receive an email with your username.
+It is a good idea to check whether you can log in once you have received this email.

 - Tutorial: We will set up a meeting with you to give you a mini-tutorial on the system, help you get started running your code, go over some of our policies, and answer any questions you might have.

 If you are working on a project that can benefit from supercomputing resources please send a request to firstname.lastname@example.org with the following information: